shshankar1/Java8/README.md

-# Using this repo to explain some of Java 8 Features.
+# Use this repo to understand some of Java 8 Features.